 Customer insights/analysis software, also known as customer intelligence software, helps marketing professionals analyze available customer data and past behaviors in order to inform future marketing strategies.
 This category of software is typically used to segment customers into sub-groups, track customers as they move across segments over time, predict future behaviors of customers, determine customer lifetime value and access machine-based learning recommendations to improve future marketing efforts.

-Customer relationship management (CRM) software is a category that covers a broad set of applications designed to help businesses manage customer data and track customer interactions.
-These programs are typically used by Sales and Marketing departments and allow teams to access business information, track leads and opportunities, manage business contracts, manage employee, vendor and partner relationships and provide customer support.
+Customer Relationship Management (CRM) software is a category that covers a broad set of applications designed to help businesses manage customer data and track customer interactions.
+These programs are typically used by the Sales and Marketing departments and allow teams to access business information, track leads and opportunities, manage business contracts, manage employee, vendor and partner relationships and provide customer support.

 Data-driven decisioning is based on information derived from a real-time decision engine, such as our technology, that makes millions of Artificial Intelligence (AI) powered decisions every second.
 This allows agencies and advertisers to make millions of informed, data-driven decisions in real-time on a daily basis.
 This also allows marketing professionals to make more strategic decisions monthly, quarterly and even yearly.